coolinmc6/react-tic-toe/README.md

     {this.state.value}
 </button>
 ```
-- onClick function -> When we click on a square, we are setting state and setting
+- onClick function -> When we click on a square, we are 'setting state' and setting
 the value to 'X'.
-- To grab that value, we updated the contents of the box to this.state.value
+- To grab that value, we updated the contents of the box to `this.state.value`
 - Now, when we click on a box, it throws in an 'X'

 - *I now have React DevTools, I probably need to restart Chrome to get it working.*